 Do I Need A Burial Vault?

-Answering the question “Do I need a burial vault?” can be complicated.
+Answering the question “Do I need a burial vault?” can be complicated, and depends greatly on what type of vault is needed (for example, a casket burial vault or cremation urn burial vault).
+For simplicity sake, this article focuses on the burial vaults intended for caskets, but the same information can be applied to those for urns as well.
 Experts who work with cemeteries will often give advice that conflicts with that of consumer advocates who keep watch on the funeral home and cemetery industries.
 And still other bits of advice on this question can come from grief counselors and other experts on the psychological after-affects of a family member's death.
 So, probably the best answer to the question is the typical one: “It just depends on your case and your needs.”To help you sort out the issues invoked by this question and to make the best choice for your particular case, this article will now explore the overall advice that experts of all types give related to this question of whether or not you do indeed need a burial vault.
 We will look at this question from the perspective of three different types of experts: those who work in and manage cemeteries, those who advise consumers about getting the most for their money when planning a funeral and burial, and those who have buried loved ones in a burial vault.

 What Cemetery Personnel Say About Burial Vaults